-A request that the General President convene a Pre-Trial Review Board must be mailed to the General President and the District Vice President no later than thirty (30) days after service of the charges, with a copy of the request mailed at the same time to all other parties.
+A request that the General President convene a Pre-Trial Review Board must be mailed or emailed to the General President and the District Vice President no later than thirty (30) days after service of the charges, with a copy of the request mailed by a trackable or traceable delivery method at the same time to all other parties.
 The party requesting a Pre-Trial Review Board must include a declaration with the request affirming that a copy of the request has been mailed to the other parties, and list in the declaration the names and addresses to whom a copy of the request has been sent.
 Where the request for Pre-Trial Review is received less than forty-five (45) calendar days before commencement of the next Executive Board meeting, the matter will be heard at the next following Executive Board meeting, unless all of the parties involved agree otherwise.
 If the General President is involved as a party, the request to convene a Pre-Trial Review Board shall be submitted to the General Secretary-Treasurer.